Drinking Coffee Doesn’t Raise the Risk of DeathPBFY

 More and more studies are beginning to show the benefits of coffee, and the negative side is being debunked around every corner.
 Coffee doesn’t just lower your risk of death, but it also packs a host of other benefits.

 One of the biggest reasons why people consume coffee is because of the caffeine.
 It is the world’s most used psychoactive substance, and coffee is loaded with it.
-When you consume coffee, the caffeine is absorbed in the bloodstream and travels to the brain, where the magic happens.
+When you consume coffee, the caffeine is absorbed in the bloodstream and travels to the brain, and that is where the magic happens.

 The caffeine acts as an inhibitor of Adenosine and increases the amounts of norepinephrine and dopamine.
 These two substances cause neurons to fire more rapidly.
 The result is higher levels of concentration, increased memory, improvement of moods, reaction times, energy levels and general cognitive function.

-The list of benefits goes on and the more companies are starting to invest in the beverage.
+The list of benefits goes on, and the more studies are being done to prove that coffee indeed, the more companies are starting to invest in the beverage.
 Not because it is super healthy or anything, but rather because it is a lucrative business.
 Statista research showed that coffee sales would reach $13 billion by the end of this year and also increase by 3.1% from 2018 -2021.

 Companies like Nestle brought a majority share in Blue Bottle Coffee and acquired Chameleon Cold-Brew.
 7-Eleven even started brewing their own cups of coffee at all of their nearly, 11 000 outlets across the USA.